DecLearn/declearn/README.md

 remarks from the [Quickstart](#quickstart) section hold here as well, the former section being an overly simple exemplification of the present one.

+You can follow along on a concrete example that uses the UCI heart disease dataset, that is stored in the `examples/uci-heart` folder.
+You may refer to the `server.py` and `client.py` example scripts, that comprise comments indicating how the code relates to the steps described below.
+For further details on this example and on how to run it, please refer to its own `readme.md` file.

 #### Server setup instructions

 1. Define a Model: